This is the final stage in enforcing school enrolment: after you have assessed the

-Guidance for school attendance officers if they have assessed the response to an enrolment or attendance notice and found it inadequate.
+response to an enrolment notice and found it inadequate.

 Decide to issue an infringement notice

-Issuing an infringement notice or starting proceedings in court is a last resort.
+Issuing an infringement notice (a fine) or starting proceedings in court is a last resort.

-a school attendance officer should consider any other information about the circumstances of parents.
+Before proceeding, you should consider any other information about the circumstances of the parents involved.

 The infringement regime recognises there are circumstances where a person's capacity to comply with a law or regulation is limited for reasons beyond their control.
-In such circumstances, it would be unfair to punish the person for their non-compliance.
+In these circumstances, it would be unfair to punish the person.

-Special circumstances are those situations where a person should not be criminally liable for their conduct.
-Special circumstances may exist if the person suffers from:
+Special circumstances are where a person should not be criminally liable for their conduct.
+They may be if the person suffers from:

 - a mental or intellectual disability, disorder, disease or illness resulting in the person being unable to understand or control the conduct that constitutes the offence